WillePille69xx/wu1-clicker/dokumentation/anteckningar.md

 It was also quite difficult to create and find good AI-generated images, and then edit them in Photoshop and align them in a way that actually looked good on the page.

 # 3.
 I’ve now spent quite a lot of time working on the Mutant Chamber (still a WIP), and it’s been pretty challenging too.
+Might not finnish it, I mean it *alot* of extra work.

+# 4.
+Since i didn't have enough time i couldn't finnish alot of what i wanted to do.